 Side note: You must upload the video you will be using in your campaign to a channel on YouTube.
 If your business doesn’t already have a YouTube channel or account, create one.
 It’s not ideal to use a personal account.
 We also suggest making the video “unlisted.”

-Set-up aside, let’s discuss some of the things to consider as you move on to create your Google Ads on YouTube.
+Set-up aside, let’s discuss some of the important elements of Google Ads on YouTube.

-Like most PPC advertising, videos also need to jump out at the user.
+Like most PPC advertising, YouTube ads also need to jump out at the user.
 It should be attention-grabbing from the start.
 Because videos are skippable after 5 seconds, you want to include as much information as possible in that time before there is an opportunity to skip.

 Google suggests testing multiple lengths to see which one works best for the brand and message.
-However, we recommend using videos that are either 15, 30, and 60-second ad variations.
-Ideally, if possible, you should repurpose your Google Ads videos in these three durations and run them simultaneously to test which performs best for your brand.
+However, our PPC agency recommends using videos that are either 15, 30, and 60-second ad variations.
+Ideally, you should repurpose your Google Ads videos in these three durations and run them simultaneously to test which performs best for your brand.

 If you must select one, our PPC strategists prioritize the 30-second duration.
-Among many of our white label PPC clients, we find this tends to be a sweet spot as it falls right in the middle.
+As part of our white label PPC services, we find this tends to be a sweet spot as it falls right in the middle.
 The ads can look and feel the same in style, but the content varies slightly depending on what we want the hook to be.

-If your company already has TV spots 15 or 30 seconds long, you can use them for YouTube.
+If your company already has TV spots that are15 or 30 seconds long, you can use them for YouTube.
 These are an ideal choice for the platform.
 If this is the case, pay close attention to the start of the video before using it.
-If the opening is dull, you may want to tweak them to include helpful content or some sort of a hook.
+If the opening is dull, you may want to tweak it to include helpful content or some sort of a hook.